streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-tags.md

 ::::tabs key:platform
 == Desktop/Web
-1. Click on the note you want to add tags to and open it in the editor
+1. Click the note you want to add tags to and open it in the editor
 2. Under the note title, focus the `{{addATag}}` input.
 3. Type the tag name & press enter to add it.
 The input supports auto complete for existing tags